sugarlabs/musicblocks/guide-zhCN/README.md

 values.

 ### <a name="PITCH"></a>
-2.2 Pitch Blocks As we have seen, *Pitch* blocks are used inside the [*Note value*](#NOTE-VALUE) blocks.
+2.2 音调 As we have seen, *Pitch* blocks are used inside the [*Note value*](#NOTE-VALUE) blocks.
 The *Pitch* block specifies the pitch name and pitch octave of a note that in combination determines the frequency (and therefore pitch) at which the note is played.